Apple Messages for Business

 How does Apple Messages for Business work?

 Apple Messages for Business works by connecting iMessage with your choice of an approved MSP.
-You’ll work with Apple to connect your iMessage channel to an MSP, but almost all of the channel and workflow configurations will be accomplished through the MSP.
+While you’ll work with Apple to connect these systems, an MSP handles most of your channel and workflow configurations.

 - Only customers can start conversations with your business.

-- Once a customer deletes the message thread, you can’t contact that customer through the chat until they message you again.
+- When a message thread is deleted, you cannot contact that customer through the chat until they message you again.

 Why use Apple Messages for Business?